Joshua-Pugh/cs465-fullstack/README.md

 Encryption: Using HTTPS to encrypt data in transit, and encrypting sensitive data stored in the database.

 Testing: Including security testing as part of the API testing process to identify and fix vulnerabilities.

-# Reflection
-## How has this course helped you in reaching your professional goals?
-What skills have you learned, developed, or mastered in this course to help you become a more marketable candidate in your career field?
-This course has significantly advanced my professional goals by providing hands-on experience with full stack development using technologies like Angular, Node.js, Express, and MongoDB.
-I learned to design RESTful APIs, implement security best practices, and master testing techniques.
-Additionally, I improved my skills in version control with Git, making me a more marketable candidate by demonstrating my ability to build secure, high-quality applications and work effectively in collaborative environments.
-Overall, the course has equipped me with a robust skill set that aligns with industry demands, enhancing my competitiveness in the job market.